-Installation and Set-up I. The Chevron should be fitted in a position clearly visible to the machine or process operator, so that he or she can easily see that the LEV is providing adequate protection.
-The unit can be mounted using the hand strapping and buckle supplied, selftapping screws or simple cable ties.
-2. Once a suitable position has been found, a monitoring point should be determined.
-This should be close to the point of entry of air into the duct, on a parallel-sided part of the duct, between the entry point and any damper or blast gate.
-It is not advisable to position the sample point in flexible ducting, as the ducting may become damaged, which will compromise the efficiency of the LEV.
-Once a suitable point has been found in a solid part of the extract path, the duct should be drilled 7mm at this point.
-The supplied extended grommet will be fitted to the end of the Chevron's tube.
-Alternatively, where appropriate, the duct can be drilled and tapped M5 (or a nut used), and a hosetail fitting used to connect the Chevron's tube to the duct.
-3. Cut the attached tubing to the correct length to connect to the duct (hose-tail or grommet), push the extended grommet onto the tube, (if using) and push into the drilled monitoring hole.
-Avoid unnecessary loops of tube and excessive tension (which can pull the tubing from the Chevron or the monitoring point).
+- 1. The Chevron should be fitted in a position clearly visible to the machine or process operator, so that he or she can easily see that the LEV is providing adequate protection.
+The unit can be mounted using the hand strapping and buckle supplied, self-tapping screws or simple cable ties. - 2.
+Once a suitable position has been found, a monitoring point should be determined.
+This should be close to the point of entry of air into the duct, on a parallel-sided part of the duct, but preferably no closer to the entry point than one diameter of a rounded duct, one side of a square duct, or the longest side of a rectangular duct.
+NB No damper or closure mechanism should be between this point and the air entry point.
+The duct should be drilled 7mm at this point.
+The supplied extended grommet should be fitted to the end of the Chevron's tube.
+Alternatively, where appropriate, the duct can be drilled and tapped, and a hosetail fitting used to connect the Chevron's tube to the duct. - 3.
+Cut the attached tubing to connect to the duct (hose-tail or grommet), to enable the Chevron to be connected to the monitoring point.
+Avoid unnecessary loops of tube and excessive tension

+(which can pull the tubing from the Chevron or the monitoring point).
 Secure the tube if necessary with cable ties or similar securing method.

 4. Once the Chevron has been installed, it needs to be set up to monitor for optimum extract performance.
 This can only be done once the LEV system has been correctly set up and balanced to achieve adequate flow into every branch of the system.
 This balancing, damping and fan-speed variation (where possible) must maintain, at least, the minimum recommended airflow velocity for the heaviest particles to be removed for the entire route of that particle's journey, as well as adequate velocities for all other particles for their separate journeys.
-Calibration Once the above has been achieved and documented, The Chevron can be set up as follows:-